rockerBOO/sd-webui-daam/README.md

 - Batch size works but isn't lining up with the right areas.
 - Grids may have different images mixed together, especially bad in combo with batches.
+- Certain resolutions may result in a `view of [16, 29, 39]` not working.
+Try changing the resolution.
+Please feel free to make a ticket with the error and resolution you were trying.

 ## Changelog